itscodenation/curriculum-15-16/units/1-introduction/sessions/1-computingProcesses/README.md

 ### Introduction to New Material (“I Do”)

-Ask overarching question: Who is smarter, a human or a computer?
+Re-ask the Do Now question: Who is smarter, a human or a computer?

 Students should then be broken up into groups of 3-4 to form their own opinions for 2-3 minutes.